cavid90/api/README.md

 # Installation

 #### Manual
+1. Download or clone the package
-1. Open Class/Db.php file and replace database credentials with yours
+2. Open Class/Db.php file and replace database credentials with yours
-2. Start install.php file (Example: http://yoursite.com/install.php)
+3. Start install.php file (Example: http://yoursite.com/install.php)

-#### Docker
+#### Docker + start.sh
+1. Download or clone:
+    1. The package
+    2. Or only start.sh file.
-Run start.sh on terminal and it will automatically install and initialize mysql, create database and user
+2. Run start.sh on terminal and it will automatically install and initialize mysql, create database and user.

+PS. set chmod +x to start.sh file in order to make it executable

 # How to use
 At the moment there is one api for orders Which has: